philiprbrenan/core/.github/README.md

     .github/control/prepareForPullRequest.txt

 present in the repository.
-The easiest way to ensure that this is the case is to manually create such a file with any random text in it using the online GitHub editor.
+The easiest way to ensure that this is the case is to manually create such a file with any new random text in it using the online GitHub editor.
 When this file is committed the workflow is automatically started.